Menu

 History

-Through this scheme, the first history unit is How was school different in the past?
+Through this scheme, the history unit is How was school different in the past?

 Children will develop an understanding of the fact that although schools may have been in the local area for a long time, they have not always been the same as they are today.